js-jslog/harpguru-scripts/pentaharp-for-guitarists.md

 We go over the controls for Harp Guru in more detail in other videos, including how to change position and harp key with confidence so do be sure to check them out on the Harp Guru YouTube channel.

 So there you have it, 4 tips for getting the most out of your PentaHarp with the least effort possible.
 Before we get on to the PentaHarp giveaway courtesy of Hohner and Sutherland trading, if you like what you have seen here then please do give us a thumbsup and a comment, it helps us out loads costs you nothing and is actually the competition entry requirements anyway.
 That's right, if you are alive anywhere in the world right now, all you have to do is give a thumbsup and a comment on this and / or any of the other giveaway videos all linked together in the description telling us what you think about the PentaHarp and / or this lesson.
 Comments & likes on all the videos definitely increases your chances of winning and the competition ends on January 15th so don't delay and keep an eye out for replies to your comments on the 15th to let you know you've won.

+Remaining tasks
+Overlays around the 145 stuff (1.30)
+Overlay and soundtrack on emphasis (2.30)
+Highlight the Eb as the 1draw (3.00)

+Description
+Link to other videos

 ---------